and welcome to our German word of today. This time we will have a look at the meaning of:

 - Keine Angst, keine Angst!
 Der tut nichts… der ist ganz lieb.

 But back to our actual word of the day Liebling.
 The two best translations in my opinion are darling and sweetheart.
-You can use it for your dog but it is also used by lovers of all ages.
-Of course there are many words lovers call one another.
-The animal kingdom provides dozens of possibilities like Hase, Maus , Schnecke oder Bär.
+You can use it for your dog but of course is also used by lovers of all ages.
+Now, there are many words lovers call one another.
+The animal kingdom provides dozens of possibilities like Hase (bunny), Maus (mouse) , Schnecke (snail.. only for women) oder Bär (only for men).
 The most common one, according to the German Wikipedia, is Schatz.
-Schatz literally means treasure so it is not a bad choice but the pronunciation really might bring it down because it sounds like… shots or shuts.
+Schatz literally means treasure so it is not a bad choice but the pronunciation really brings it down a bit because it sounds like… shots or shuts.

-Now imagine yourself on a couch in a candle-lit room sipping red wine and you break the silence with “SHOTS!”.
-A soft “Liebling” with an optional sexy tongue flap for the ‘l’-sounds might be more appropriate :) .
+Imagine yourself on a couch in a candle-lit room sipping red wine … do you really want to break the silence with “SHOTS!”?
+A soft “Liebling“, possibly with a sexy tongue flap for the ‘l’-sounds, might be more fitting.

-Now if you have had a look at the Wikipedia-list of the most common words of endearment in German you might say “So why do we have to learn Liebling?
-It barely made it onto the list…”.
+Now, if you have had a look at the Wikipedia-list of the most common words of endearment in German you might wonder why we even have to learn Liebling since it barely made it onto the list…”.

-The answer is the second meaning of Liebling.
-If you are not quite ready to say ‘darling’ to your crush as you are only on your first date, Liebling still is a very handy word to know as it also means favorite.
-Just put a little ‘s’ at the end and then add whatever noun you want and you can start to exhaustively interrogate your love interest about his or her likings.
+Well, even when you’re on your first date and you’re far from calling the other person Liebling, it is still is a very handy word to know as it also means favorite.
+Well, you’ll have to put a little ‘s’ at the end and add a noun.
+But once you got the hang of that you can exhaustively interrogate your love interest about his or her likings.